Arminas Jasikonis: 450 career

 The 2019 FIM Motocross World Championship saw Jasikonis join the Rockstar Energy Husqvarna Factory Racing team.
-The return to factory equipment saw him become a consistent top-ten finisher, with some notable results including a third place race finish at the opening race in Mantova.
+The return to factory equipment saw him become a consistent top-ten finisher, with some notable results including a third place race finish at the opening race in Mantua.
 Consistency throughout the season saw him finish seventh in the final standings of the MXGP class and outside of the World Championship he would win the 500cc class of the Dutch Masters of Motocross championship.
 After missing the previous two years, he returned to represent his country at the 2019 Motocross des Nations, however he did not compete in the event after the practice sessions due to injury.
 Jasikonis continued his good form into the COVID-19 pandemic-hit 2020 FIM Motocross World Championship season, securing his second ever podium at round two in The Netherlands.
 The championship returned from its pandemic-enforced break with consecutive rounds at the Ķegums track in Latvia.
 At the second of these, Jasikonis was able to achieve the feat of being the first Lithuanian rider ever to win a Motocross World Championship race in the second moto.
 At the third of the rounds in Latvia, he was able to secure his second podium of the campaign with second overall.
-Four rounds later, Jasikonis suffered a huge crash at the Mantova track which left him with a traumatic brain injury.
+Four rounds later, Jasikonis suffered a huge crash at the Mantua track which left him with a traumatic brain injury.
 Following this he was placed in a medically induced coma that he woke from three days later.

 Despite the severity of the injury, Jasikonis was able to return to compete for the Rockstar Energy Husqvarna team for the 2021 FIM Motocross World Championship.
 After missing four rounds of the season, his best results were three top-ten race finishes, which included a sixth in the second moto at Lommel.
 Additionally, he competed at the 2021 Motocross des Nations for Lithuania, where he was part of the team that recorded the country's highest overall finish in the competition to date by finishing thirteenth.
 With his contract with Husqvarna coming to an end, Jasikonis joined the Gebben Van Venrooy Yamaha Racing for the 2022 FIM Motocross World Championship.
 He endured a tough campaign and by mid-season had only been able to start at four rounds of the series due to injuries.
 Taking into account these issues and his recovery since the crash in the 2020 season, Jasikonis decided to retire from competing at the highest level of the sport full-time.
 Later in the year, he competed again for his country at the 2022 Motocross des Nations, where the team did not qualify for the main races.